Schwarzschild Instanton in Emergent Gravity: Review of Emergent Gravity formulation in bottom-up

-The application of Darboux theorem or Moser lemma\cite{abraham} of symplectic geometry to electromagnetism defined on the symplectic space gives rise to an equivalence principle.
+$\forall f,g,h \in C^\infty(M)$.
+The Poisson structure $\theta$ reduces to symplectic structure when it is nondegerate. \\ \\ The application of Darboux theorem or Moser lemma\cite{abraham} of symplectic geometry to electromagnetism defined on the symplectic space gives rise to an equivalence principle.
 An arbitrary deformation of symplectic deformation can not be distinguishable locally from canonical form.
 The electromagnetism on symplectic spacetime can be a theory of gravity\cite{hsyangjhep09}: Starting with symplectic form $\omega_0=B$, the deformation of $\omega_0$ generate dynamical gauge fields such that $\omega_1=B+F$, where $F=dA$.
 It is always possible to eliminate $F$ by a suitable coordinate transformation as far as the 2-form $B$ is closed and nondegenerate because in this case the gauge symmetry becomes a spacetime symmetry rather than an internal symmetry.
-This very fact indeed paves the way for a connection between NC gauge fields and spacetime geometry.
+This very fact indeed paves the way for a connection between NC gauge fields and spacetime geometry. \\ \\ For a given Poisson algebra $(C^\infty(M),\{,\}_\theta)$, there is a natural map $C^\infty(M)\to TM:f \mapsto X_f$ between smooth functions in $C^\infty(M)$ and vector fields in $TM$ such that